| Emperor* |

 Raetia (early Summer) and confronts Maximus in

 Gaul.
-Gratians army defects to Maximus near
+Gratians army defects to Maximus near Paris.

-Paris.
-Gratian is killed by the magister
+Gratian is killed by the magister equitum

-equitum Andragatius at Lugdunum (Lyons)
+Andragatius at Lugdunum (Lyons) (August

-succeeded by his cousin Shapur III as king of the Sassanid
+cousin Shapur III as king of the Sassanid

 Persians.
 The Saracens break their treaty of 377,